Skip to main content

 Strasburg, Ohio · FDIC Cert #29858

-SSB Community Bank is an FDIC-insured bank (Certificate #29858) with $249M in total assets and $230M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for SSB Community Bank, an FDIC-insured bank (Certificate #29858) with $249M in total assets and $230M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Strasburg, Ohio, the bank maintains a Tier 1 capital ratio of 9.45% (Well-Capitalized) and a nonperforming loan ratio of 0.14%.
-BankHealthData assigns a composite Health Grade of C (62/100).
+BankHealthData assigns a composite Health Grade of C (62/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 SSB Community Bank (FDIC cert 29858) is a community bank — $249M in total assets, $230M in deposits, serving the Strasburg, Ohio area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.